About UC Santa Cruz

-The ten UCSC colleges--each a separate community with its own buildings and administration--are built around a core of shared university facilities.
+The ten UC Santa Cruz undergraduate colleges — each a separate community with its own buildings and administration — are built around a core of shared university facilities.
 These include the main and science/engineering libraries, performing arts buildings, visual arts studios, classrooms, computer facilities, and a complex of highly specialized buildings for the physical and biological sciences, and for engineering.
 Athletic facilities are provided on the east and west sides of the campus.

 Significant private funds — more than $50 million in the 2013-14 year alone — have been donated to build or enhance academic, student-life, and other facilities at the campus, as well to fund programs, research, and scholarships.

 The campus was planned by architect John Carl Warnecke and landscape architect Thomas Church.
 Ralph Rapson designed the original Theater Arts Center.
 Antoine Predock of Albuquerque was the architect for the award-winning Music Center, and SRG Partnership of Portland, Oregon, for the Seymour Center at Long Marine Lab.
 The Engineering 2 Building, which was dedicated in fall 2004, won a merit award for design from the American Institute of Architects, Los Angeles Chapter.
 Anshen + Allen Los Angeles was the architect for Engineering 2.

 The architects for the residential colleges were as follows: Cowell — Wurster, Bernardi & Emmons; Stevenson — Joseph Esherick & Associates; Crown — Ernest J. Kump Associates; Merrill — Campbell Wong & Associates and Wong & Brocchini; Porter — Hugh Stubbins and Associates; Kresge — MLTW/Moore-Turnbull; Oakes — McCue, Boone & Tomsick; College Eight — Simon Martin-Vegue Winkelstein Moris; Colleges Nine and Ten — Esherick Homsey Dodge and Davis.